postsharp/Metalama.Documentation/content/quickstart/using-aspects/adding-aspects-in-bulk.md

 > The <xref:Metalama.Framework.Fabrics.IAmender`1.Outbound*?text=amender.Outbound> method will not only select members declared in source code, but also members introduced by other aspects and that are unknown when your  <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*> method is executed.
 This is why the _Amend_ method does not directly expose the code model.

-## Example: Adding aspect to all public methods of a type
+## Example 1: Adding aspect to all public methods of a type

 In this section, you shall learn how to add `[Log]` attribute to all public methods of a given project.

-To add aspect to all public methods add the following Fabric to your project.
+To add an aspect to all public methods add the following Fabric to your project.

 [!code-csharp[](~\code\Metalama.Documentation.QuickStart.Fabrics\Fabric.cs)]